-Essentially, the saddle will move towards the headstock under power, the same as cutting using auto feed, except the rate of feed is greater, as determined by the gear configuration.
+Essentially, the carriage/saddle will move towards the headstock under power, the same as cutting with auto feed, except the rate of feed is greater, as determined by the gear configuration.
 The cutting tool, therefore, is moving ever closer to the rotating chuck.
 Great care and concentration must be exercised to ensure that the two do not meet when the machine is operating, as the possible damage caused could be disastrous.

-The lathe is supplied with a leadscrew that will produce Imperial Threads in a range from 12 to 52 threads per inch or metric threads in a range from 0.4-2.0mm pitch.
-It is important to remember that the type of thread you need to cut, i.e. UNF, BA, BSP, BSW etc., will be totally dependent upon the cutting tool profile, as profiles differ from thread to thread.

-For detailed information regarding screw cutting techniques, cutting tools etc., you should consult a suitable handbook or obtain advice from a qualified person.
+The lathe is supplied with a lead screw that will produce Imperial Threads in a range from 12 to 52 threads per inch, or metric threads in a range from 0.4-2.0mm pitch.
+It is important to remember that the type of thread you need to cut (i.e., UNF, BA, BSP, BSW etc.), will be totally dependent upon the cutting tool profile, as profiles differ from thread to thread.
+For detailed information regarding screw cutting techniques, cutting tools, etc., you should consult a suitable handbook or obtain advice and/or training from a qualified person.